-- 1. the distribution of members of the four designated groups in all occupational categories: - 2. the disparity, if any, between salaries of members of the designated groups and the rest of the workforce, by occupational category; - 3. the extent to which measures had already been taken to identify and eliminate barriers to equal employment for the four designated groups; - 4. the feasibility of instituting flexible forms of corporate practices in the elimination of these barriers; and - 5. the practices of the corporations most conducive to the equitable participation of members of the four groups.
+- 1. the distribution of members of the four designated groups in all occupational categories; - 2. the disparity, if any, between salaries of members of the designated groups and the rest of the workforce, by occupational category; - the extent to which measures had already been taken to identify and eliminate barriers to equal employment for the four designated groups; - 4. the feasibility of instituting flexible forms of corporate practices in the elimination of these barriers; and - 5. the practices of the corporations most conducive to the equitable participation of members of the four groups.

 The first part of the questionnaire posed some difficulty for the corporations.
-Most kept a certain amount of data concerning the (1) any of the other three groups.
-It was their understanding that it was a solution of the other human rights leaislation to collect such that it was
+Most kept a certain amount of data concerning the numbers and location of women, but none kept records concerning any of the other three groups.
+It was their understanding that it was illegal under human rights legislation to collect such data.

-^{3.} A copy of the questionnaire can be found in Appendix D.
+3. A copy of the questionnaire can be found in Appendix D.

-^{4.} See Section 8 of the Canadian Human Rights Act, S.C.
-1976-77, C.33 as amended.
-1977-78, C. 22; 1980-81, C.54; 1980-81-82, C.111; 1980-81-82, C.143, which makes it a discriminatory practice to make inquiries based on a prohibited ground unless in connection with a section 15 "special program."
+See Section 8 of the Canadian Human Rights Act, S.C.
+1976-77, C.33 as amended, 1977-78, C. 22; 1980-81, C.54; 1980-81-82, C.111; 1980-81-82, C.143, which makes it a discriminatory practice to make inquiries based on a prohibited ground unless in connection with a section 15 "special program."